 Gerald Tracey is publisher of The Eganville Leader.
-He entered the business in 1973, joining his older brother, Ron, who retired in 2007 after 51 years with the newspaper.
-Gerald and his wife, Wanda, a retired teacher with the Renfrew County District Catholic School Board, are both graduates of Opeongo High School.
+He entered the business in 1971, joining his older brother, Ron, who retired in 2007 after 51 years with the newspaper.
+Gerald and his wife, Wanda, a retired teacher with the Renfrew County District Catholic School Board, are both graduates of Opeongo High school.
 They have two grown children, Brady and Katrina, and one grandchild, Lilly Rose.
 Outside his duties at the Leader, Gerald has been involved in many community projects and has spear-headed fundraising campaigns for such facilities as Fairfields assisted living retirement home, Eganville’s Centennial Park and the rebuilding of St. James Church after the fire of 1997.
-He currently is president of the Eganville and Area Community Development Group and chair of the board of directors at Hospice Renfrew.
+He currently chair of the board of directors at Hospice Renfrew.

 Terry Fleurie was born and raised in Eganville into the Fleurie Hardware business.
 Terry joined the reporting staff at the Leader in 1998.
 He and wife, Karen, a teacher at Eganville District Public School, have two children, Noah and Isabella.
 He also has two grown children from a previous marriage, Jordan and Nicole.
 Away from the office, Terry enjoys spending time with his family, running the minor ball program in the community and watching sporting events.
 Terry and Karen are graduates of Opeongo High School.
 He enjoys sharing stories on interesting people and events with our readers.